drcandacemakedamoore/cleanX/README.md

 automatically as new functions are added.

 # Installation
-- setting up a virtual environment is desirable, but not absolutely neccesary
+- setting up a virtual environment is desirable, but not absolutely necessary

 - activate  the environment
 ### Anaconda Installation